Joewizy/fixtrail/README.md

 # FixTrail

-**Stop debugging the same problem twice.**
+**An AI troubleshooting partner that remembers your project.**

-FixTrail is an AI troubleshooting assistant for developers.
-It keeps a record of your environment, failed attempts, and working fixes so each conversation can pick up where the last one ended.
+FixTrail helps developers carry project context forward as their work evolves.
+It remembers your environment, the approaches you have explored, failed attempts, and confirmed fixes so new conversations can build on what you have already learned.

 ## How it works

-Create a project and describe the issue.
-As you work through it, FixTrail builds a memory trail of what you suggested, tried, and resolved.
-When the issue comes back, that history helps guide the next answer.
+Create a project and describe what you are working through.
+With memory enabled, FixTrail builds a visible trail of project context, suggestions, attempts, and confirmed outcomes.
+In later conversations within the same project and workspace, it retrieves relevant saved facts to help guide the next step.

 - **Project memory** — keep troubleshooting context across conversations.
 - **A visible memory trail** — review saved context and mark outdated information.